LJMData/Week5_Matplotlib_challenge/README.md

 # Week5_Matplotlib_challenge

-This code shows analysis of data provided on the effectiveness of a range of drugs on the size of mouse tumours
+This code shows analysis of data provided on the effectiveness of a range of drugs used to treat cancer in mice